Helen Brittan

 -

-I work within a broad Person-Centered framework, which offers respect and care for every individual, and recognises they are on their own unique journey through struggles.
-This approach holds with confidence that people can find their own solutions, with the right supports.
-I believe my job is to offer tools, skills, and a safe space to review and reflect on life and individual issues in ways that support the discovery of clients' strengths, resiliencies, and where the gaps are that may benefit from new inputs to support growth.
-I also borrow from Strengths-based & Positive psychology approaches, Mindfulness & Existential approaches, Attachment theory and use other therapeutic modalities, such as Internal Family systems (IFS), Schema Therapy, EMDR and Image Rescripting to promote change to unhelpful core beliefs, low self-esteem and other trauma impacts.
+I work within a broad Person-Centered framework, which offers respect and care for every individual, and recognises they are on their own unique journey through life.
+This approach holds confidence that people can find their own solutions, with the right supports.
+I believe my job is to offer a safe space to review and reflect on your life and individual issues in ways that support the discovery of your strengths & resiliencies in the first instance.
+After that, we look together at the areas that may benefit from new skills, trauma resolution and relational insights to support your growth into desired change.

 -